urg/urg/content/projects/csn/index.md

 ## Company Intro:

-[CSN Energy](https://www.csnenergy.com/en/) offers a SAAS whitelabel solution to French Energy Suppliers.
+[CSN Energy](https://www.csnenergy.com/en/) offers a SAAS white-label solution to French Energy Suppliers.

+## Team Composition & My Role:

+I was hired as the CTO for the UK company and worked closely with the UK MD and the UK product owner.
+I hired 2 developers to work on the project, however, they started towards the end of my time there and so I did the majority of the work on the product myself.

 ## Project Details:

-I was hired to investigate and potentially implementent the expansion of the French product into the UK market.
+I was hired to investigate and potentially implement the expansion of the French product into the UK market.
 I worked closely with the UK product owner to understand the UK Market and architect a technical solution.
-I created a working website demo of the solution we planned on offering and together with the senior UK team, did several product demostrations to UK energy suppliers.
+I created a working website demo of the solution we planned on offering and together with the senior UK team, did several product demonstrations to UK energy suppliers.

-## Team Composition & My Role:

-I was hired as the CTO for the UK company and worked closely with the UK MD and the UK product owner.
-I hired 2 developers to work on the project, however, they started towards the end of my time there and so did the majority of the work on the product myself.

 ## Demo Website:
 **Note that all data below is randomly generated and not actual customer data**